 Ikeda: Through this 20-year project, mutual understanding and trust have deepened between us, China's Ministry of Education, and Chinese universities.
 New policies and needs will surely emerge in China going forward.
 For us, it's essential to always prioritize communication with the Chinese people and ensure our projects address genuine needs.

-Ōkuma: You mentioned advancing through dialogue—that's wonderful.
-Innovation can't be achieved just by us conveying what we think is "good."
+Ōkuma: You mentioned advancing through discussion—that's wonderful.
+Innovation can't happen just by us conveying what we think is "good."
 We also want to discuss future education with that mindset.

 Morikuchi: Exactly.
-If opportunities arise, I want to explore with students what we can achieve in fields completely different from Japan's.
+Moving forward, whenever opportunities arise, I want to explore with students what we can achieve in fields completely different from Japan's.